qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/sponsorship.rst

 List of donors
 --------------

-Donations can be of any amount, via the Paypal button on the frontpage, or through our bank account (write us for details: cavallini at faunalia dot it).
+Donations can be of any amount, via the Paypal button on the frontpage, or through our bank account (see /site/getinvolved/donations.html).
 Even a small donation can make a difference and help to reach important project goals!

 If you wish to send us a larger donation, you are strongly encouraged to use the